o2r-project/erc-spec/docs/spec/index.md

   - "yet another extension"
 ```

-This list SHOULD be used by implementations that support these extensions to comply with validation checks or processes as defined by the extensions.
+This list SHOULD be used by implementations that support these extensions to comply with checks or processes as defined by the extensions.

 If an implementation encounters an unsupported extension it MUST issue a user level warning.